openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_requests`: REQUIRED.
 Array that contains Batch Credential Request objects, each of these objects may refer to a different Credential Configuration or the same Credential Configuration with a different Credential Dataset.
   * `format`: REQUIRED if the `credential_identifiers` parameter was not returned from the Token Response.
 It MUST NOT be used otherwise.
 See (#credential-request).
   * `credential_identifier`: REQUIRED if `credential_identifiers` parameter was returned from the Token Response.
 It MUST NOT be used otherwise.
 See (#credential-request).
   * `proofs`: OPTIONAL.
-Array of objects that provide proof of possessions of the cryptographic key material to which the issued Credential instances SHALL be bound to.
-Each object MUST contain the values as defined in (#proof-types).
+Object providing one or more proof of possessions of the cryptographic key material to which the issued Credential instances SHALL be bound to.
+The `proofs` object contains exactly one parameter named as the proof type in (#proof-types), the value set for this parameter is an array containing parameters as defined by the corresponding proof type.
 The `proofs` parameter is REQUIRED if the `proof_types_supported` parameter is non-empty and present in the `credential_configurations_supported` parameter of the Issuer metadata for the requested Credential.
 * `credential_response_encryption`: OPTIONAL.
 See (#credential-request).

 Below is a non-normative example of a Batch Credential Request requesting: